 A little while ago the folks at the WoodNet Hand Tools forum were discussing Stickley furniture and where to get plans and information about building reproductions.
 I was flattered when my book “Shop Drawings for Craftsman Furniture” was mentioned.
 Originally published in 2001, this book was named by Fine Woodworking Magazine as one of “27 Books Every Woodworker Should Read” in 2005.
 One thing led to another; “More Shop Drawings for Craftsman Furniture” was published in 2002 and “Shop Drawings for Craftsman Inlays & Hardware” was published in 2004.
-In 2012, those three books were combined in a single volume with additional photos and introductory text in 2012.
+In 2012, those three books were combined in a single volume with additional photos and introductory text.

 A lot has changed in the world of publishing in the last 14 years.
 My intention when I started was to create a work that filled a need and had a lasting value.
 There was (and still is) a bunch of stuff published about Arts & Crafts period furniture that doesn’t differentiate between authentic details and modern shortcuts or adaptations.
 Much of that isn’t very helpful if you’re serious about how it was done “back in the day”.
 There aren’t many woodworking books published in the last 15 years that are still in print, and I think that says a lot about the value of this book and the continued interest in this style of furniture.